 Deactivated date trait on your users as users match your rules.

 Once a user churns, we move them out of the default list of accounts.
-However, you can easily view your churned users by clicking the switch you'll see above all user lists in Vitally.
+However, you can easily view your churned users by clicking the the "Churned" filter you'll see to the right of all user lists in Vitally.

 While this feature is meant to auto-flag users once they have their license to your product deactivated, another use case is to auto-ignore team members (on your team) that are able to log in to your product on behalf of a customer.